-The chip-level view is a more traditional integrated development environment (IDE).
-Choose a base device to work with and then select different onboard analog and digital components called user modules that use the PSoC blocks.
-Examples of user modules are ADCs, DACs, Amplifiers, and Filters.
-Configure the user modules for your chosen application and connect them to each other and to the proper pins.
-Then generate your project.
-This prepopulates your project with APIs and libraries that you can use to program your application.
+In the chip-level view, choose a base device to work with.
+Then select different onboard analog and digital components that use the PSoC blocks, which are called user modules.
+Examples of user modules are ADCs, DACs, amplifiers, and filters.
+Configure covers a wide variety of topics and skill levels to assist you in your designs.